Udit-Kapoor/SmartContractTesting/tutorial.md

 # Introduction
 Hey Reader!
-Welcome to this Tutorial on How to write, deploy & interact with a smart contract on Tezos in SmartPy.
-We will be learing a lot and having fun alongside!
+Welcome to this Tutorial on Testing a smart contract on Tezos in SmartPy.
+We will be learning how to run unit tests and make sure our code works before deployment because once deployed, smart contracts are immutable (and we do not want to waste our XTZ tokens).
-You will be able to understand the industry standards of coding on SmartPy and be able to deploy your own Calculator Smart Contract whilist Understading the code as well.

 - Tezos is an open-source blockchain protocol for assets and applications backed by a global community of validators, researchers, and builders.
 The Tezos protocol is secure, upgradable, and built to last.
 - SmartPy is an intuitive and powerful smart contract development platform for Tezos and is available through a Python library for building and analyzing Tezos smart contracts.